Which mechanical plotters do you have?

 The Makeblock plotter is cheaper, and you have to assemble it yourself.
 It also has a larger drawing area.
 The cons are largely that the provided software is quite bad, both the firmware on the plotter itself, and the control software.
 You can control it directly, but it takes some work, probably.
 Note that I don't think Makeblock are selling their plotter anymore, but you can still get it from eg. Amazon as far as I know.

 Another good thing about the Axidraws is that they have a pen holder that moves the pen straight up and down, whereas the Makeblock moves the pen along an arc.
 This eliminates some artefacts if the drawing surface is not quite level, which it basically never is.
 This is also useful if you are using a lot of ink, which can cause the paper to crease.
 Finally, the Axidraws can hold different pens more easily.

 What software do you use?

 Since late 2016 I've mostly been using Common Lisp (SBCL), with a suite of tools I'm continually developing.
-The library is called snek.
+The first iteration of the library was called snek.
 I have written about it several places, most notably in this post: SNEK is Not an Acronym.

 What pens and paper do you use?